artemnakhapetyan/acdc-loading/README.md

-# Material design Loading component for angular 6
+# Material design Loading component for angular

 No additional dependecies like bootsrap or material or any other ui libs required

+Angular versions support - 2,4,5,6,7+

 See [Demo](https://angular-zbhxgx-acdc-loading.stackblitz.io)